-Insurance companies love married couples because married people are more likely to settle down and drive like responsible adults.
+Insurance companies love married couples because married people are more likely to settle down and drive like boring people.

 Also, married couples tend to have kids.
 Putting a kid in your car is a better predictor of good driving habits than having your insurance agent sitting in the back seat with a clipboard.

 Domestic partnerships can also qualify if that’s your situation.

 Now, I wouldn’t advise this tactic solely for the insurance savings.
 But, if you need another little nudge to make things official… here you go!

 14. Stop driving until you’re at least 25.

 If you’re under 25, you’re a stupid driver and car insurance companies hate you.
 Whoa, there!
 Don’t get so angry!
 I’m not talking about you!
 I’m just saying, statistically speaking, you and all your friends suck at driving.